 Daycares in Montreal It is a good idea to get on the waiting lists as soon as possible (even while pregnant).
 Our official advice is that once your baby is born, do not wait for them to call you - instead visit and make your interest and presence known.
 For a complete listing of daycares in your area, visit the Enfance Famille website

-Doula - Rivka Cymbalist, Montreal In addtion to offering doula services, Rivka, a longtime Montreal doula, is the founder of the Montreal Birth Companions (MBC), and the MBC Doula School.
-Read more at Rivka's website.
+• Doula - Rivka Cymbalist, Montreal Rivka, a longtime Montreal doula, mentor and teacher, is the founder of the Montreal Birth Companions (MBC) - a free doulas service for refugees, immigrants and women in need, and the MBC Doula School.

-postpartum Doulas The role of a postpartum doula is to support and nurture the new mother and family after the birth of baby.
+• postpartum Doulas The role of a postpartum doula is to support and nurture the new mother and family after the birth of baby.
 A postpartum doula can come to assist you one or two times, or regularly over a period of several months.
 The role of postpartum doulas can include breastfeeding support, baby care, encouragement and nurturing and help with whatever mom and baby need.
-Please note that these postpartum doulas do not provide services of babysitters or nannies:

 Perinatal and Family Therapy Services - Alexandra Matlin, M.S.W.
 Alexandra is an individual, couple and family therapist with over 10 years of experience in mental health.
 Her services include the treatment of postpartum depression, eating disorders and the challenges faced by new parents and families.